 Shana Chaplin blogs at (Simplified Organized Styled), focusing on living a beautiful life with purpose.
-Shana is a former missionary kid, wife to Paul Chaplin, and mother to teenage twin daughters, Emery & Lindsey.
+Shana is a former missionary kid, wife to Paul Chaplin, and mother to twin daughters, Emery & Lindsey.
 She and her family reside in Maumelle, Arkansas.
 Shana formerly worked in non-profit management and training and served as Director of Women’s Ministry at Immanuel Baptist Church.
-She now serves as Deputy Chief of Community Engagement & Faith-based Partnerships at the Arkansas Department of Human Services, where she has the privilege of promoting volunteerism and strengthening partnerships between faith-based organizations and state government.
-She is also pursuing a Masters in Leadership and Ethics through John Brown University.
+She now serves as Deputy Chief of Community Engagement & Faith-based Partnerships at the Arkansas Department of Human Services, where she has the privilege of promoting volunteerism and national service, strengthening partnerships between faith-based organizations and local and state government.

 Living out life as a faithful steward of Christ can be difficult and challenging.
 Shana strives to live a disciplined life so she can focus on being effective, not just efficient.
 She has a heart for home, for women and for community.
 She longs to see women come to embrace the gifts and talents God has given them and use those gifts and talents to serve their families, their friends, their churches, and their communities.